-KnowBe4, the provider of the world’s most popular integrated new school security awareness training and simulated phishing platform, is used by more than 9,000 organizations worldwide.
+KnowBe4 (acquired by Vista Equity), is the provider of the world’s most popular integrated new school security awareness training and simulated phishing platform, and is used by more than 9,000 organizations worldwide.
 (Board member)

 StopBadware, originally a joint effort between Google and the Berkman Center at Harvard, is key clearinghouse for web security information.
 (Past Board member)

 Zero Vulnerability Labs created zero-day exploit prevention software.
 Acquired by Malwarebytes (Advisor).